 Compensation Components.
-Since the beginning of calendar year 2018 cash compensation paid to non-management directors has consisted of an annual cash retainer of \$50,000 for all Board and Committee member services during the year; plus additional annual cash retainers for the Lead Director and the Chairs of the Audit and Finance Committee, the Nominating and Corporate Governance Committee and the Human Resources and Compensation Committee of \$25,000, \$7,000, \$5,000 and \$5,000, respectively.
+Cash compensation paid to non-management directors consists of an annual cash retainer of \$50,000 for all Board and Committee member services during the year; plus additional annual cash retainers for the Lead Director and the Chairs of the Audit and Finance Committee, the Nominating and Corporate Governance Committee and the Human Resources and Compensation Committee of \$25,000, \$7,000, \$5,000 and \$5,000, respectively.
 These annual cash retainers are paid in early January.

 In addition, each non-management director receives an annual stock award, distributed on the first business day of January, of a number of shares equal to \$180,000 divided by the NYSE closing price of the common stock on the distribution date, rounded to the nearest whole share.
-The annual stock retainer for 2019 was distributed on January 2, 2019 and is included in the directors' stock compensation for fiscal 2019; based on the January 2, 2019 NYSE closing stock price of \$64.81 it amounted to 2,777 shares per non-management director.
+The annual stock retainer for 2020 was distributed on January 2, 2020 and is included in the directors' stock compensation for fiscal 2020; based on the January 2, 2020 NYSE closing stock price of \$93.32 it amounted to 1,929 shares per non-management director.

-At its August 2019 meeting, the Human Resources and Compensation Committee reviewed the directors' annual compensation plan and determined that the directors were appropriately compensated; therefore, no changes were made to the directors' compensation for 2020.
+The Human Resources and Compensation Committee reviewed the directors' annual compensation plan in 2020 and determined that the directors were appropriately compensated; therefore, no changes were made to the directors' compensation for 2021.
+However, in conjunction with its review of the 2018 Omnibus Incentive Plan the HRCC and the Board implemented a one-year vesting requirement on stock awards, as described under "Proposal 2: Amendments to 2018 Omnibus Incentive Plan" beginning on page 6.

 Election to Defer Compensation.
 The Compensation Plan for Non-Employee Directors permits directors to elect to defer receipt of all of their cash compensation and/or all of their stock compensation.
 If deferral is elected, the deferred amounts are credited to the director's deferred compensation account in common stock equivalents.
 If cash compensation is deferred, the number of common stock equivalents credited is equal to the amount deferred divided by the NYSE closing price of the common stock as of the date on which the deferral occurs (or if that is not a trading day, then the last preceding trading day).
 If stock compensation is deferred, the number of common stock equivalents credited is equal to the number of shares deferred.
 Common stock equivalents in the director's deferred compensation account have no voting rights, but earn dividend equivalents on each dividend payment date equal to the dividends payable on a like number of shares of common stock; and the dividend equivalents earned are credited to the director's deferred compensation account as additional common stock equivalents valued at the NYSE closing price on the dividend date.
 A director's deferred compensation account becomes distributable when the director leaves the Board, or at such other date as may be specified by the director consistent with the terms of the Plan; distribution will be accelerated in certain circumstances, including a change in control of the Company.
 The account is distributable at the election of the director either in cash or in shares; however, any stock portion which has been deferred may only be distributed in shares.
-During fiscal 2019, Mr. Dewar and Mr. Olivier deferred receipt of their cash compensation and stock compensation, and Mr. Phillippy deferred receipt of only his stock compensation, as described in the footnotes to the Table below.
-In addition, Mr. Stolze's stock compensation from certain prior years continued to be deferred pursuant to a prior deferral election which he subsequently terminated as t
+During fiscal 2020, Mr. Dewar, Mr. Olivier and Ms. Valdez deferred receipt of their cash compensation and stock compensation, as described in the footnotes to the Fiscal 2020 Compensation Table below.
+In addition, Mr. Phillippy's and Mr. Stolze's stock compensation from certain prior years continued to be deferred pursuant to prior deferral elections which they had terminated as to future compensation.